jtviegas-sandbox/entity-loader/README.md

 and then place the trigger file in the root folder to trigger the upload process.

 ### procedure
-  - in your working console session, login to your AWS account;
-  - if you want set the AWS region to your specific case, export the environment variable `TF_VAR_region`, default region is always `eu-west-1`;
-  - create the terraform remote state bucket and table, use the script `devops/tf-state/run.sh`;
-  - deploy the store loader invoking the script `devops/deploy.sh`;
-  - you should now create the related entity tables, `store-loader-${env}-${entity-*}`, the store loader will write on it;
+  - create the related entity tables, `${app}-${env}-${entity}`, the store loader will write on it;
-  - End products:
-    - `store-loader-${env}-entities` bucket;
   - dump the entities folders (accordingly to the tables that you've created) and content in the buckets;
   - dump the `trigger` file in the root;
   - End products:
-    - all the entities will be now entries in the table, and the images will be linked to the images in the bucket folder;
+    - all the entities will be now created as new entries in the table, and the images will be linked to the images in the bucket folder;
     - example:
     ```
         {